 When you and your child are ready, lift the balloon and let the baking soda fall into the vinegar.
 Baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined.
 This will cause the balloon to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.

 5. Blow bubbles with a plastic water bottle.

 Clean an empty water bottle, then cut the bottom off, making sure the cut is even.
 Dip the cut end in a bubble solution.

 Blow through the mouth of the bottle to create bubbles.

-6. Turn a milk jug into a scoop.
+6. Turn a milk jug into a scoop for multiple uses.

-7. DIY a watering can out of a milk jug.
+7. Or, make a DIY watering can out of a milk jug.

-Rinse out a milk jug, then poke several holes into the cap.
-Fill jug and water your plants.
+Rinse out a milk jug, then use scissors or a knife to poke several holes in the cap.
+Fill the jug with water and hydrate your plants.

 8. Use a water bottle top to turn a bag into a pourable container.

 Cut all the way around the bottle top.
 Pull the snack bag through the opening and seal it with the lid.